Friday, November 16, 2012

 The workshop

 The workshop explores material processes that support an architecture of volume.
-The workshop focus is specifically on modes of production that do scale to architectural proportion and investigates processes that aren’t constrained by the limitations of sheet based materials.
+It focuses specifically on modes of production that scale to architectural proportion and investigates processes that aren’t constrained by the limitations of sheet-based materials.

-Robotic Hot Wire Cutting, a vaulting structure will be erected, by casting concrete from EPS molds.
+By Robotic Hot Wire Cutting, a vaulting structure, will be erected by casting concrete from EPS molds.
 A third robotic cell is cutting stone using a hydraulic-powered diamond wire saw, exploring the potential of robotic masonry.

 The workshop will provide participants with a unique chance to explore large scale robotic fabrication and will provide useful insights on the production process of robotic fabrication.